Do e-Learning courses count towards the Online Learning Graduation Requirement?

 Do I have to log in to my online course at a specific time of day?

 No. You don't have to work on your e-Summer School course at a particular time of day.

-You just need to login every school day and complete and submit assignment work by the dates set out by your teacher.
-Expect to spend 5-7 hours per day on a full credit course.
+You just need to login to your course every school day and complete and submit assignment work by the dates set out by your teacher.
+Expect to spend 6-8 hours per day on a full credit course.
 Missing one day of e-Summer School is like missing an entire week of classes during the regular school year.

 How many e-Summer School courses can I take?

 You can take one full credit course per session during e-Summer School.
 That means a maximum of one full credit course in July and one full credit course in August.
 With the exception of Civics and Careers, all other courses are counted as one full credit.